python/cpython/Doc/using/windows.rst

 Besides using the automatically created start menu entry for the Python interpreter, you might want to start Python in the command prompt.
-The installer for Python 3.5 and later has an option to set that up for you.
+The installer for Python 3.6 has an option to set that up for you.

-On the first page of the installer, an option labelled "Add Python 3.5 to PATH" can be selected to have the installer add the install location into the :envvar:`PATH`.
+On the first page of the installer, an option labelled "Add Python to PATH" may be selected to have the installer add the install location into the :envvar:`PATH`.
 The location of the :file:`Scripts\\` folder is also added.
 This allows you to type :command:`python` to run the interpreter, and :command:`pip` for the package installer.
 Thus, you can also execute your